riverwaysoft/php-converter/README.md

 }
 ```

 At the moment there is no strict / loose mode in `dto-converter`.
-It could silently convert such types to TypeScript `any` or Dart `Object` but we don't need that feature.
+It is always strict.
+If you don't know the PHP type just use [mixed](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.mixed) type to explicitly convert it to `any`/`Object`.
+It could silently convert such types to TypeScript `any` or Dart `Object` if we needed it.
+But we prefer an explicit approach.
 Feel free to raise an issue if having loose mode makes sense for you.
-If you don't know the PHP type just use [mixed](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.mixed) type to explicitly convert it to `any`/`Object`.

 ### 2. PHP Type X is not supported
-It means `dto-converter` doesn't understand how to convert the type X into TypeScript or Dart.
+It means `dto-converter` doesn't know how to convert the type X into TypeScript or Dart.
 If you are using `#[Dto]` attribute you probably forgot to add it to class `X`.
 Example:

 ```php
 #[Dto]